Tissue or Organ Affected

 The nerves that control internal body processes such as blood pressure and digestion are damaged.

-Swings in blood pressure occur (especially when the person stands).
+Swings in blood pressure occur, and blood pressure can fall when the person stands.

 Swallowing becomes difficult.

 Digestive function is altered, and sometimes nausea or bouts of diarrhea occur.

 Blood flow to the skin is reduced, and sensation is decreased, resulting in repeated injury.

 Sores and deep infections (diabetic ulcers) develop.

 People become more susceptible to infections, especially of the urinary tract Overview of Urinary Tract Infections (UTIs) In healthy people, urine in the bladder is sterile—no bacteria or other infectious organisms are present.
 The tube that carries urine from the bladder out of the body (urethra) contains no bacteria... read more and skin.

 Glucose is not used normally, causing tissues to thicken or contract.

 Carpal tunnel syndrome Carpal Tunnel Syndrome Carpal tunnel syndrome is a painful compression (pinching) of the median nerve as it passes through the carpal tunnel in the wrist.
 The cause of most cases of carpal tunnel syndrome is unknown... read more and Dupuytren contracture Dupuytren Contracture Dupuytren contracture is a progressive tightening of the bands of fibrous tissue (called fascia) inside the palms, causing a curling in of the fingers that eventually can result in a clawlike... read more develop.